ArturoDent/find-and-transform/searchInPanel.md

 # Using the search results files in another search

-This functionality is currently *experimental* - mainly because I cannot test it in other operating systems.
-Let me know if something is working for you.
+This functionality is currently ***experimental*** - mainly because I cannot test it in other operating systems.
+Let me know if something is not working for you.

 There are four ways to get and use the current search results' files: